hbendale/api-interface/training/README.md

             "age": 99
         }

-if the resource for the pathparameter 'id' is not found in the backend a status code 404 is expected with some information on the missing resource
+if the resource for the path parameter 'id' is not found in the backend a status code 404 is expected with some information on the missing resource

 consider using the backend feature 'db.delete(id=id)'